 NQM: A National Qualifying Meet necessary to compete at the National Championships.

-National Championships: A National competition held once a year at Easter open to riders who have raced at least four BMX NZ NQM race meets and hold a sprocket or open BMX NZ licence.
+National Championships: A National competition held once a year at Easter, open to riders who have raced at least four BMX NZ NQM race meets and hold a sprocket or open BMX NZ licence.

-Pits: An area near the start ramp, where riders collect ready for call up at the start of each race round.
+Pits: An area near the start ramp, where riders collect, ready for call up at the start of each race round.

 Kiwi Sprocket Rocket: A Junior rider aged 7 years and under.
 UCI: Union Cycliste Internationale, French for International Cycling Union

-UCI Age Classification: Age that rider turns that year.
-For example, if a rider turns 10 during the year then his/her
+UCI Age Classification: The age that the rider turns that year.
+For example, if a rider turns 10 during the year, then his/her UCI Age Classification is 10.

 Sprocket Age on Day Classification: Sprocket riders participate in BMX NZ race meets classified according to their age on the day of the race meet